infobloxopen/terraform-provider-bloxone/templates/guides/quickstart-dhcp.md

 ## Next steps

-You can also use the BloxOne Terraform Provider to manage other resources such as DNS zones, DNS records.
+You can also use the BloxOne Terraform Provider to manage other DNS and DHCP objects.
 For more information, see the [BloxOne Terraform Provider documentation](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs).